Tutorial: Getting started with Skippy, Maven & JUnit 5

 cat .skippy/predictions.log

 Skippy executed both tests because it did not find prior impact data.
-Also note that there is no log entry for

 Commit the Skippy Folder